 Filing a petition under chapter 7 “automatically stays” (stops) most collection actions against the you or your property.
 As long as the stay is in effect, creditors generally may not initiate or continue lawsuits, wage garnishments, or even telephone calls demanding payments.
 The bankruptcy clerk gives notice of the bankruptcy case to all of the creditors whose names and addresses are provided.

 Between 20 and 40 days after your case is filed, the case trustee will hold a meeting of creditors, sometimes called a 341 meeting.
 During this meeting, the trustee puts the debtor under oath, and both the trustee and creditors may ask questions.
 The Judge is not present at this meeting.
 You are required to attend the meeting and answer questions regarding your financial affairs and property.
 If a husband and wife have filed a joint petition, they both must attend the creditors’ meeting and answer questions.
-In most cases the 341 meeting lasts fewer than 10 minutes, and your Flagstaff or Phoenix bankruptcy attorney will be there with you.
+In most cases the 341 meeting lasts fewer than 10 minutes, and your Flagstaff or Tempe bankruptcy attorney will be there with you.

 It is important for to cooperate with the trustee and to provide any financial records or documents that the trustee requests.
 The Bankruptcy Code requires the trustee to ask the debtor questions at the meeting of creditors to ensure that the debtor is aware of the potential consequences of seeking a discharge in bankruptcy such as the effect on credit history, the ability to file a petition under a different chapter, the effect of receiving a discharge, and the effect of reaffirming a debt.